SalocinDotTEN/php-backup-to-aws-s3/README.markdown

+# phpBackupS3

-# phpBackupS3, modified by Salocin.TEN for semi commercial use.
+(Modified by Salocin.TEN for semi commercial use)

 This program will backup file paths and [MySQL](http://www.mysql.com) databases to [Amazon's S3](http://www.amazonaws.com/) storage cloud service.

-I used this program in production for several years without problems.
+It was apparently used on production systems for several years without problems.
 But, your results may vary.

 ## Features